JRRS1982/CV/README.md

 ### MVF Global (October 2019 - Present)

-#### *Software Engineer*
+## *Software Engineer from July 2021*

-Since October 2020 I have been building Typescript, Node and MySQL S2S applications, with a bit of work in their React / Redux frontend.
-These services are are Dockerised, deployed via CircleCi, log errors to Datadog and have Jest test coverage.
+I have been creating reusable React components in Storybook following Atomic design principles as well as continuing work on the S2S services, which are are Dockerised and deployed via CircleCi, log errors to Datadog and have Jest test coverage.
 They send and receive data to major marketing / advertising platforms.

-I have worked with varying amounts of Typescript, React, Node, MySQL, GraphQL, Javascript, PHP, Laravel, CodeIgniter, Travis, CircleCi, AWS, Jest, PHPUnit, Docker, Ruby, Jira, Trello, Postman, Snowflake, Datadog, Looker, VsCode, PHPStorm.
-I used to work on a Mac, but now prefer / mainly work on linux, with TS and Node.
+I have worked with varying amounts of Typescript, React, Node, MySQL, GraphQL, Javascript, PHP, Laravel, CodeIgniter, Travis, CircleCi, AWS, Jest, PHPUnit, Docker, Ruby, Rails, Jira, Trello, Postman, Datadog, Snowflake and Looker.
+I used to work on a Mac, but now mainly work on linux with vscode.
+I review colleagues work, take part in daily standups, have presented to new starters, at recruitment fairs and at team and company tech guild.

 #### *Associate Software Engineer*

-The first 12 months at MVF consisted of rotating 50/50 between building APIs for stakeholders and working on a legacy PHP monolith.
-I was hired with no experience of working in PHP and learnt the fundamentals during this time.
+The first 12 months at MVF consisted of rotating 50/50 between building APIs and interacting with internal stakeholders to debug apis and learning PHP by maintaining a legacy PHP monolith.
+Since Oct 2020 I have been building Typescript and Node S2S applications.

 #### Prior to software